joelouthan/theologic.us/content/posts/study-ruth/ruth1-1-7.md

 ## The Introduction

-### The two-fold of this Bible study
+My intention of this particular Bible Study series is two-fold:

-#### Help us study the Bible - Scriptures interpreting Scripture
+### Help us study the Bible - Scriptures interpreting Scripture

-I so appreciate and thankful to God for let me start this Bible while we are going through [The Christ Key: Unlocking the Centrality of Christ in the Old Testament](https://www.amazon.com/Christ-Key-Unlocking-Centrality-Testament/dp/1948969521?qid=1677077309&sr=8-1) with Troy teaching.
+I so appreciate and thankful to God and to the grace of the elders for letting me start this Bible while Troy is teaching [The Christ Key: Unlocking the Centrality of Christ in the Old Testament](https://www.amazon.com/Christ-Key-Unlocking-Centrality-Testament/dp/1948969521?qid=1677077309&sr=8-1) because I think it is a fantastic opportunity to put in practice what Dr. Bird is talking about.
+It is not simply theory but rather, and dare I say it, the primary way of reading Scriptures.

-In other words, it is not me trying to come into this church and this study with a brand new way of studying and explaining the Bible.
-But this way of reading and interpreting the Bible--the hermeneutic--is not only ancient but actually Biblical.
+In other words, I am not coming into this church and into this study with a brand new way of studying and explaining the Bible.
+This way of reading and interpreting the Bible--the hermeneutic--is not only ancient but actually Biblical.

 We saw it when declares in Roman 5:14: Adam was a foreshadow of Christ.
 To that end, Christ is the Second Adam.

-Today, this hermeneutic is called Historical Redemptive - we see the redemption of God in Christ throughout the whole Scriptures.
+Today, this hermeneutic is called **Historical Redemptive** - we see the redemption of God in Christ throughout the whole Scriptures.

-And we do so by relying on not on tradition or teachings that were assumed and then passed on but rather a tenet of our faith: **sola Scriptura**.
-A fancy Latin phrase that means "according to Scripture alone".
-To simplify that meaning that allow Scripture to interpret Scripture.
+And we do so by relying on not on tradition or teachings that were assumed and then passed on but rather a tenet of our faith.
+This is where the 16th century Reformers lived and died on the hill of **sola Scriptura**.
+That is a fancy Latin phrase that means "according to Scripture alone".
+To simplify that: letting Scripture to interpret Scripture.

 In other words, we would be in the right to interpret passage in light of another passage or through the lens of another passage.
 Case in point, read 1 John 4:10: **In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.** Keep 1 John 4:10 in mind while reading through Romans 8, for example.